ThomasVanPoucke/SuperCoolApp/README.md

 When making changes it's possible to see the effects of your changes immediately after saving your changes.
 This is called 'watch mode'.

-This is how you host the website in 'watch mode'.
+This is how you host the website in watch mode.

 Open a terminal in the project directory and start the ASP.NET Core server